cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 Not applicable.

-## Example Implementation
+## Example Implementations

-Coming soon.
+- Implementation of ICS 29 in Go can be found in [ibc-go repository](https://github.com/cosmos/ibc-go).

 ## Other Implementations